gluster/gdeploy/docs/source/features/lvm.rst

   a.
 Using the modules: *pv*, *vg*, and *lv*
   b.
 Using the *backend-setup* module.

-The *backend-setup* module setups up a thin-pool by default and applies default performance recommendations.
+The *backend-setup* module sets up a thin-pool by default and applies default performance recommendations.
 However, if the user has a different use case which demands more than one LV, and a combination of thin and thick pools then *backend-setup* is of no help.
 The user can use PV, VG, and LV modules to